 - A highly engaged community where companies co-run their leadership development activities.

-- A place where companies from diverse and non-competitive industries create a safe space among members for real strategic exchange to create purpose-driven, agile and sustainable organisations.
+- A place where companies from diverse and non-competing industries create a safe space among members for real strategic exchange to create purpose-driven, agile and sustainable organisations.

 - A place where companies leverage their collective intelligence to develop their leaders, co-creating programmes and knowledge rooted in the real world and driven by real-life challenges.